Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/java.md

 ## Config custom logger

 New in version 1.10.0.
-Set an customized logger for amplitude client.
+Set a customized logger for amplitude client.

 ```java
 // Set logger